jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-02.md

 "Always," Sophia said, and meant it more than she'd meant anything in her life.

 They sat like that for a moment—hands linked, the library quiet around them, something huge and unspoken taking up all the air in the room.
-Sophia could feel her pulse in her throat.
+Sophia felt it in her teeth, somehow.
+That electric almost-pain.
 This was crossing lines.
 This was definitely crossing lines.

-Then Ethan's phone buzzed, shattering the moment.
+Ethan's phone buzzed, shattering the moment.
 He pulled his hand away to check it, and Sophia felt the loss like cold air on skin.

 "Becca," he said, typing a response.
 "She wants to know if I'm still coming over after this."

 Right.
 Becca.
 His girlfriend.
 Who existed and was lovely and hadn't done anything wrong except date someone who was holding another girl's hand in a library.

-"You should go," Sophia said, gathering her books with hands that shook slightly.
+"You should go," Sophia said, gathering her books.
+Her fingers fumbled with the zipper on her bag.
 "I have badminton practice anyway."

 "Sophie—"